SiyaSalekar/Stamps-Collection/README.md

 # Stamp It
 ![alt text](image_uploads/log.png "Logo")
-⋅⋅⋅Browse through a Fascinating Stamps Collection.
+Browse through a Fascinating Stamps Collection.
 ### Instructions
 * Create a MySQL database called php-crud in PHP MyAdmin
 * Run the code in the sql-db.txt file in PHP MyAdmin